Dhananjeyan286/Implementation-of-passport-js/README.md

 <h1>Implementation of passportjs</h1>
 A website to Sign In and Sign Out of your account and also to Sign Up using Passportjs.
-This app uses HTML,CSS,Bootstrap,EJS for the frontend and node,express,passportjs in the backend along with MongoDB which serves as the database.
+This app uses HTML,CSS,Bootstrap,EJS for the frontend and Node.js,Express,Passportjs in the backend along with MongoDB which serves as the database.

 <h4>Usage</h4>
 Add your MongoDB URI to the "./config/config.env" file